ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_buswatchdog.md

-Bus Watchdog (98) is available from firmware v38.
-It is a safety device (Fail-safe) that stops the DYNAMIXEL if the communication between the controller and DYNAMIXEL communication (RS485, TTL) is disconnected due to an unspecified error.
+ The Bus Watchdog(98) is a safety device (Fail-safe) to stops the DYNAMIXEL if the communication between the controller and DYNAMIXEL communication (RS485, TTL) is disconnected due to an unspecified error.
-Communication is defined as all the Instruction Packet in the DYNAMIXEL Protocol.
+The communication is defined as all the Instruction Packet in the DYNAMIXEL Protocol.

 |       | Values  | Description                                          |
 |:------|:---------------------------------------------------------------|